 How Machine Learning Is Optimizing Employee Schedules and Experience

-Delivering a great customer experience (CX) is at the heart of any call center strategy, but what about delivering that same great employee experience (EX)?
+Delivering a great customer experience (CX) is at the heart of any call centre strategy, but what about delivering that same great employee experience (EX)?

 It’s no longer just about getting the most out of each agent.
 You also have to consider the possibility of making your life easier, and increasing your job satisfaction, without reducing service levels or profitability.
 Tactics that were once seen as benefits (hybrid work schedules, for example) have now become a reality.

-Today’s employees are demanding more autonomy and control over their schedules, and contact centers are leaning on their Workforce Management (WFM) solutions to meet the new mandate.
+Today’s employees are demanding more autonomy and control over their schedules, and contact centres are leaning on their Workforce Management (WFM) solutions to meet the new mandate.

-What Role Do Machine Learning and WFM Play in Call Centers?
+What Role Do Machine Learning and WFM Play in Call Centres?

 1) Optimization of Schedules